bysreg/horizontal-jump/README.md

 `Horizontal Jump: Jump Left` to move cursor position to the character before the previous whitepace in the line.

+`Horizontal Jump: Select Right` to select from cursor position to the character after the next whitepace in the line.

+`Horizontal Jump: Select Left` to select from cursor position to the character before the previous whitepace in the line.

 ## Features

 ![feature](docs/feature.gif?raw=true "feature")

 ## Release Notes

+### 1.0.2
+Added 2 more commands: Select Right and Select Left

 ### 1.0.1